transcelerate/ddf-home/ddf-in-action.md

 description: Landing page for the 2024 DDF In Action day event
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---
-# 2024 TransCelerate 'DDF In Action' Event
+# 2024 TransCelerate 'DDF In Action' Full Day Event

-TransCelerate is having an in-person "DDF In Action" day event on October 10th, 2024.
+TransCelerate is having an in-person full day event on October 10th, 2024: <strong>DDF In Action - Transforming Clinical Trials with Standards and Digitalization: Continuing the Journey, Charting the Future</strong>

 ## Overview
 This one-day interactive in-person experience will bring together sponsor companies, clinical solution providers, and key industry stakeholders to exchange knowledge and collaborate on implementing the Unified Study Definition Model (USDM) and Study Definitions Repository (SDR) DDF solutions.